jackattackyang/YouTube_Summarizer/README.md

 ```
 The UI will be available at `http://localhost:8501`

-## Docker Deployment
+### Local Docker Deployment

-The project includes Docker support for easy deployment:
+The project includes Docker support for deploying the backend service locally:

 ```bash
 docker-compose up
 ```

-This will start both the backend and frontend services.
+This will start the FastAPI backend service at http://localhost:5001

 ## Project Structure